-The increase in personnel related expenses is due to an increase in payroll costs and stock-based compensation resulting from new hires in our research and development function during the second half of 2021 and the first half of 2022.
-The \$0.8 million of income recognized during the three months ended June 30, 2021 related to materials and prototypes is due to capitalization of prototypes during the period which had been expensed in prior periods.
+The increase in personnel related expenses is due to an increase in payroll costs and stock-based compensation primarily resulting from new hires in our research and development function during the past twelve months.
+The increase in professional fees primarily relates to consulting costs incurred for product development and engineering.